Need a Vegan Paris Guide? Look no further! Here are some of the best vegan restaurants in Paris!

 The Hank Burger and Hank Pizza restaurants are only a few blocks from one another, so if you’re really in the mood to splurge on comfort food then the Hank restaurants are a great choice.

-For the absolute best vegan Vietnamese food in Paris head straight to La Palanche d’Aulac.
-The all vegan menu has a large selection of veganized Vietnamese dishes including pho, Vietnamese spring rolls and more.
+For absolutely delicious vegan Asian food in Paris head straight to La Palanche d’Aulac.
+The all vegan menu has a large selection of veganized Vietnamese and Thai dishes including pho, Vietnamese spring rolls, curry noodle soups, and more.

 Another amazing Asian vegan restaurant that should absolutely be on your radar is Bodhi Vegan in Paris.
 This little restaurant’s massive menu is full of mock meat delights, and the staff are super friendly and welcoming.